Pierre-Yves-Gaillard/acs/README.md

 This is a work in progress.

-There is a single .tex file (written in LaTeX).
+There are three .tex files (written in LaTeX).

+Each file can be compiled separately.